 Overview and company history

-DaCast distinguishes itself by offering high-end features with competitive live streaming pricing plans.
+Dacast distinguishes itself by offering high-end features with competitive live streaming pricing plans.
 These include ad-free broadcasting, white-label service on all plans, and Akamai CDN delivery.
-Phone support is also available for Premium and Enterprise plans.
+24/7 phone support is also available for Premium and Enterprise plans.

 If you’d rather not sign a contract, you can purchase bandwidth separately via “event pricing” for one-time broadcasts.
 You can access this bandwidth for up to one year after purchase, making it an economical option for occasional event streamers.